beeinger/next-progress/README.md

 ### 👠 **_customGlobalCss_**

-Css Custom NProgress styles - must be provided as a GlobalStyleComponent - use [createGlobalStyle](https://styled-components.com/docs/api#createglobalstyle) from styled-components.
+Css Custom NProgress styles - must be provided as a string containing all the styles.

 **_Warning:_** [_color_](#-color) param won't work as you should set the color yourself inside custom css.